As coronavirus spreads throughout the world, people are staying home from work, school, and social events.

 We are all exercising caution in our new reality, but life as we know it does not need to stop completely.

-2. You can still “do lunch” – If you are accustomed to eating lunch with friends or colleagues, you can stay home AND keep your lunch plans.
-Try using FaceTime or Skype to connect over a sandwich or smoothie.
-Social distancing does not require social isolation.
+- You can still “do lunch” – If you are accustomed to eating lunch with friends or colleagues, you can stay home and keep your lunch plans.
+Try using FaceTime or Skype to connect over a sandwich or a smoothie.
+Social distancing does not require social

-3. Cook during the time you would commute home from work – Less activity often leads to more snacking.
+- Cook during the time you would commute home from work – Less activity often leads to more snacking.
 Use the time typically spent traveling home from work to prepare healthy meals and snacks.
-Healthy eating is a protective factor that helps us stay physically and emotionally well.
+Healthy eating is a protective factor that helps us stay physically and emotionally

 While we adjust to the presence of coronavirus in our lives, there is much we can do to make our days healthy and meaningful.
 Recognize the silver lining and use this opportunity to care for yourself and those around you.